redsun-acquisition/redsun-plugin-template/PROMPTS.md

 ## plugin_name

-This is the desired name for your napari plugin, and will also be the name of the Python package directory we create for you.
+This is the desired name for your RedSun plugin, and will also be the name of the Python package directory we create for you.
 The plugin name you choose will be listed in `pyproject.toml` under the `name` field, as well as under `[options.entry_points]`.
 If you publish your package to PyPI, users will be able